Legal

 SafePulse’s assessments, recommendations and advice regarding the number, type and placement of AED units are based entirely upon information provided by the Client at the time of quotation, survey or consultation.
 The Client acknowledges and warrants that:

-(d) SafePulse has no ongoing duty to monitor changes to the Client’s property, operations, ownership structure or circumstances that may affect AED requirements, including but not limited to substantial renovations, extensions, changes in building use, alterations to publicly accessible areas, acquisitions of adjacent properties or changes in statutory requirements that may necessitate additional or relocated AED units and
+(d) SafePulse has no ongoing duty to monitor changes to the Client’s property, operations, ownership structure or circumstances that may affect AED requirements;

 (e) the Client accepts full responsibility for ensuring ongoing compliance with the Automated External Defibrillators (Public Access) Act 2022 (SA) and related regulations, and for notifying SafePulse of any material changes that may affect AED placement, quantity or compliance requirements.